Selithrarion/quasar-nest_jira-clone/README.md

 3. Terminal #2 "cd .\frontend\" and "quasar dev"
 4. Terminal #3 "cd .\backend\" and "yarn start:dev"

-frontend and backend not in docker because i can't fix backend bcrypt error and i need to figure out how to make a hot reload (you can help if you know, it'll be cool)
+frontend and backend not in docker because i can't fix backend bcrypt error and i need to figure out how to make a hot reload (you can help if you know, it'll be cool). glad to any PRs